PowerDNS/pdns/docs/lua-records/functions.rst

   Various options can be set in the ``options`` parameter:

   - ``selector``: used to pick the IP address from list of viable candidates.
-Choices include 'pickclosest', 'random', 'hashed', 'all', 'none'.
+Choices include 'pickclosest', 'random', 'hashed', 'all', 'none' (default to 'random').
-  - ``defaultSelector``: used to pick the IP address from list of all candidates if all addresses are down.
-Choices include 'pickclosest', 'random', 'hashed', 'all', 'none'.
+  - ``backupSelector``: used to pick the IP address from list of all candidates if all addresses are down.
+Choices include 'pickclosest', 'random', 'hashed', 'all', 'none' (default to 'random').
   - ``source``: Source IP address to check from
   - ``stringmatch``: check ``url`` for this string, only declare 'up' if found